mheily/rooms/README.md

 1. Allows unprivileged users to create jails in a simple and safe manner
 2. Allows running X11 applications in jails

+# Requirements

+To build on FreeBSD, you will need:
+ * FreeBSD 10.3 or newer
+ * the boost-libs package

 # Installation

 ```
 make
 sudo make install
+room init
 ```

 # Usage